DeltaCamp/apollo-link-ethereum/README.md

 })
 ```

-Now you can use Ethereum contracts as a data source!
+Now you can use Ethereum contracts as a data source.
 Here is an example using React:

 ```jsx
 const GET_TOKEN_INFO = gql`